 An integrated translation process is virtually the same as what our industry calls simultaneous translation.
 Basically, as you put your product together and test throughout varying Beta phases, you translate its components in parallel.
 While this can cost more, it gives the developer greater control over the final product.
 It also assures proper quality.
 Integrated translation does end up being the most costly of the three.
 However, that’s why most larger organizations stick to Coupled localization techniques.
 This is where local distributors and vendors involved with selling the product work hand in hand with the developing organization to localize it.
 This ends up being slightly more cost-effective.
 The downside is, this technique won’t allow for simultaneous release, in most cases; there will be a cushion between a product’s release in its source country, and its release globally.

 We often call the least expensive of the three Over-The-Wall localization.
 Basically, whoever the manufacturer tasks with selling and distributing the new product in a country’s local marketplace, it also tasks with localizing it to the population.
 Quality control issues are downright massive in such a scenario.
 But many smaller organizations choose this method to alleviate their financial burden of localization.
 The experts advise taking a little from column “A”, and a little from column “B”, as this is the most cost-effective.
 Coupled localization process is often advised until a certain financial event horizon has been passed, as in Sony’s case.

 Simultaneous Translation Requires Professional Services

-These whitepapers present you with straight forward metrics that will help you determine the budget and schedules needed for simultaneous translations.
-Don’t request a bid without reading it first.
-Get now for free!Please Share!
+This whitepaper presents you with straight forward metrics that will help you determine the budget and schedules needed for translation and localization projects.
+Don’t request a bid without reading it first!
+Get it now for free!!